PascalBod/ESP01-RTOS/doc/design.md

 ## First connection ##

 Connect the FTDI USB cable to a computer.
-Using a terminal emulator, connect to the serial-over-USB port.
+Using the terminal emulator, connect to the serial-over-USB port.
 Configuration:

 * 9600 b/s